tatjana-lin/BiblioHub_QA/README.md

 *****
 ## Testing Phases:
 ### 1. Analysis
-At the very beginning of the project I created user-story based mind maps and state transition diagrams to visualize how the functionality of the application would work step by step.
-For this purpose I used tools like Miro and MindMup.
+At the very beginning of the project I created a number of user-story based mind maps and state transition diagrams to visualize how the functionality of the application would work.
+For this purpose I used tools like ***Miro*** and ***MindMup***.
+Examples of mind maps and STD:
 [MindMap registration](images/Unregistered_User_registers.png)
 [MindMap login](images/Registered_User_logs_in.png)
 [MindMap book search & reservation](images/Registered_User_books_a_book.png)